Wamy-Dev/ReziWebsite/README.md

 No idea.
 Eta son?'

 # What about the Rezi Bot?
 Eventually I will either recode it, or if someone forks it on their own, thats possible too.
-I have no idea iff I want to rely on new code or just rely on the old code.
+I have no idea if I want to rely on new code or just rely on the old code.
 It currently just needs fixing.
 If you are interested in trying it out yourself, it is [here](https://github.com/Wamy-Dev/Rezi).

 # What is this?
 This is the second iteration of the Rezi Project after the [Rezi Bot](https://github.com/Wamy-Dev/Rezi) broke.
 This site basically does everything the Rezi Bot did except it runs on a website and is much faster.
 I will explain all of it in the wiki if interested.
 For those who haven't used the Rezi Bot, **this site basically scrapes links from game sites and puts them all into a file for your searching convenience.
 Every 24 hours, the bot scrapes links from an input text file, and then puts it all into a json, which is then converted to a table and puts into an html.**